S-Limbu/sql-projects-portfolio/practice/analysis/06_orders_customers_join_analysis.md

 FROM orders o
 JOIN customers c ON o.customer_id = c.id;

+What’s happening and why?

-JOIN merges the orders table with the customers table.
+- JOIN merges the orders table with the customers table.

-The ON clause ensures rows are only matched when the customer_id from orders aligns with the id from customers.
+- The ON clause ensures rows are only matched when the customer_id from orders aligns with the id from customers.

-Aliases (o, c) make the query cleaner and easier to read.
+- Aliases (o, c) make the query cleaner and easier to read.

 📊 Output Summary